Fuji X-Pro2 Review – A little introduction

 You can select your favourite fujifilm simulation from the camera profile drop down menu when you open a file in Photoshop.

 Post Processing – Between the ISO invariance, the colour simulations and the great quality and resolution of the RAW files we’ve found that the files from the X-Pro2 handle just like (if not better than) those from the 5D MKIII and are quite forgiving if you don’t quite nail the exposure in camera.
-You can download the RAWS and JPEGS to have a play and see what we mean below.

 So what do all these positives and negatives add up to?
 Is the X-Pro2 worthy of the hype and is this in fact the perfect camera for all wedding and street shooters?